 Determine the Large Bridal Shower Theme.

-After you decide on a venue, to keep the affordable wedding shower going as planned, start planning the theme and decoration at least 3 months earlier.
-We had a very large party so we started planning 6 months earlier.
-And boy I'm glad we did.
-The bride invited 90 people, 75+ showed up.
-The more time you have the more likely you are able to find items on sale so you can all save money.
-Check out after holiday sales for items.
-After Christmas, Gold items are popular and they can go on sale for at least 50% less.
+After you decide on a venue to keep the affordable wedding shower going as planned, start planning the theme and decoration at least three months earlier.
+We had a very large party, so we started planning six months earlier.
+And boy, I'm glad we did.
+The bride invited 90 people, and 75+ showed up.
+The more time you have, the more likely you will be able to find items on sale so you can all save money.
+Check out after-holiday sales for items.
+After Christmas, Gold items are popular, and they can go on sale for at least 50% less.
 WOW.
-When Valentines day items go on sale, there were a lot of pink items we could use.
+When Valentine's Day items went on sale, there were a lot of pink items we could use.
 Awesome.

 Keep an open mind on the colors.
-Our bride was planning on having a lot of rose gold accents at the wedding so instead of using gold with the pink, white, and black, we choose to use rose gold, gold, pink, black and white.
-It worked beautifully and the bride was able to use the items for the wedding decorations.
+Our bride was planning on having a lot of rose gold accents at the wedding, so instead of using gold with pink, white, and black, we chose to use rose gold, gold, pink, black, and white.
+It worked beautifully, and the bride was able to use the items for the wedding decorations.

 Connect with the bridal party and the family online after the initial meeting.